freesewing/markdown/dev/guides/prerequisites/bezier-curves/en.md

 For a deep-dive into the subject, check out [A Primer on Bézier Curves](https://pomax.github.io/bezierinfo/) by Pomax.

 Note that you don't need understand the mathematics behind Bézier Curves.
-As long as your intuitively *get* how the control points influence the curve, you're good to go.
+As long as you intuitively *get* how the control points influence the curve, you're good to go.

 </Note>